pagarme/react-style-guide/README.md

 ### When using multiple selectors, give each selector its own line

-Organize one selector per line, even when placing at the same line doesn't exceed the limit of 80 columns.
+Organize one selector per line, even when placing all of them at the same line doesn't exceed 80 columns.

 <table>
 <thead>